Fenlon37/data-analytics-power-bi-report673/README.md

 The Data Category of the regions was also altered to reflect the contents (SC13).

 #### Report pages
-Initially a thin rectangle to reflect the navigation sidebar spanning the page height was added to the left the four report pages - *Executive Summary* *Customer Detail*, *Product Detail* and *Stores Map* (SC14).
+Initially a thin rectangle to reflect the navigation sidebar spanning the page height was added to the left the four report pages - *Executive Summary*, *Customer Detail*, *Product Detail* and *Stores Map* (SC14).

 10. **Customer Detail**
 - Cards created (SC15), within shapes to show the number of Unique Customers and the Revenue per Customer (SC16, SC17).
 The *Total Customers* and *Revenue per Customer* measures are dragged into the fields of the selected card.
 The *Total Customers* title was then renamed to Unique Customers.